-I'm an Assistant Professor of English at Utah State University, where I research and teach seventeenth- and eighteenth-century British literature, with a particular interest in drama and theater.
+I'm an Assistant Professor of English at University of Oregon, where I research and teach digital humanities, early modern and 18th-century literature, drama and theater, and the histories of science and technology.
 When I'm not reading old books, I enjoy yoga, rock climbing, running, coffee, and cats.

 We don’t use them as much in the humanities as our colleagues in the sciences and social sciences, but I so enjoyed creating this poster about my research on eighteenth-century playwright Susanna Centlivre.
 It will be on display this Thursday at the Awards Ceremony hosted by USU’s Center for Women and Gender, who generously sponsored my research on Centlivre last summer.
 (Click the thumbnail below to link to a high-quality TIFF of the poster.)

 In our 2016 essay, “Archives, Numbers, Meaning: The Eighteenth-Century Playbill at Scale,” we presented a quantitative analysis of over 1,400 archival playbills from mid-eighteenth-century London (you can download our data here).
 Our analysis showed that in this period, the seemingly empty designation “a Play” functioned as a marker of mixed and sometimes indeterminate genre.
 As an example, we examined playbills for the numerous theatrical adaptations of Aphra Behn’s Oroonoko that proliferated in this period: